MichaelRumpler/MichaelRumpler.github.io/_posts/2022-05-04-first-impressions-with-maui.md

 For MR.Gestures I implemented my own version of each and every `Layout`, `View` and the `ContentPage`.
 For every single element I needed renderers for every platform to inject my gesture handling.
 Now in MAUI those renderers have been replaced with handlers.
 That's quite a biggie for me.
 Luckily the architecture of MAUI seems to be really solid.
 So I just needed to find out how to glue everything together.
 Another advantage of waiting so long: there are a few people out there who already did that and wrote about it.
 The best info I could find was [in this repo by Javier Suárez](https://github.com/jsuarezruiz/xamarin-forms-to-net-maui/tree/main/Handlers).
 The essential MAUI developers are also all on Twitter and they respond to questions there.
 If you only have a small question, this is much faster than opening a GitHub issue.

-I summed all that up and wrote another blog post about it.
-You can find it in the next post.

 ## MR.Gestures

 I'm at a stage where I know how to migrate MR.Gestures, I already wrote the most important handlers, but I'm not finished with all the handlers and I didn't test everything.
 As soon as I have handlers for everything, I'll release a alpha version so that you all can have a look.
 Expect a new version in the next couple of days.

+Edit: The new version is out.
+I wrote a blog post about what I had to do which was published on the Microsoft Blog: [Migrating MR.Gestures from Xamarin.Forms to .NET MAUI](https://devblogs.microsoft.com/xamarin/migrating-mrgestures-to-dotnet-maui/).

 ## Problems still in RC2